andrew/ultimate-awesome/README.md

 - [awesome-agentic-search](https://github.com/qhjqhj00/awesome-agentic-search) - 🔍 Awesome Agentic Search is a curated list of papers, tools, and resources on agentic search—where AI agents plan, search, and reason to answer complex questions.
 Explore the latest research, benchmarks, and industry solutions for next-gen search-enhanced AI! 🤖✨.
 - [awesome-slam-datasets](https://github.com/qxiaofan/awesome-slam-datasets) - SLAM常见数据集汇总.
 - [awesome-agent-harness](https://github.com/rucaibox/awesome-agent-harness) - The official GitHub page for the paper "Agent Systems with Harness Engineering".
+- [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
 - [awesome-vibe-coding](https://github.com/taskade/awesome-vibe-coding) - 🚀 The complete guide to vibe coding — build software with AI through natural language prompts.
 Tools, frameworks, best practices, and resources curated by Taskade.
 - [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.
 - [awesome-latex-thesis](https://github.com/ustctug/awesome-latex-thesis) - List of LaTeX template for theses.
 - [awesome-utrecht-university](https://github.com/utrechtuniversity/awesome-utrecht-university) - A curated list of awesome open source projects from Utrecht University. .
 - [awesome-silverstripe-cms](https://github.com/wernerkrauss/awesome-silverstripe-cms) - Useful resources for Silverstripe CMS and framework.
 - [awesome-ChatGPT](https://github.com/zhoucz97/awesome-ChatGPT) - ChatGPT相关资源汇总.
-- [awesome-ascii](https://github.com/90dy/awesome-ascii) - 👻 Awesome ASCII games, libraries, tools, softwares and more. just for the fun.
 - [awesome-split-learning](https://github.com/aidecentralized/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
 - [awesome-chrome-extensions](https://github.com/awesome-soft/awesome-chrome-extensions) - An awesome & curated list of best extensions for Chrome browser.
 - [awesome-automl](https://github.com/ChanChiChoi/awesome-automl) - Collecting related resources of automated machine learning here.